bootdotdev/blog/content/jobs/coding-interviews-why-you-shouldnt-give-homework.md

 This one will rarely work on it's own, but is important to use in tandem with another technique.
 The idea is to ask probing technical questions to gauge the breadth and depth of a candidate's experience.
 There are no problems here to solve, the goal is just to try to learn about the candidate's skill set.
 Questions and prompts I often use include:

-- Tell me about one of the most fun techincal challenges you've worked on, and how you solved it
+- Tell me about one of the most fun technical challenges you've worked on, and how you solved it
 - Tell me about your biggest pet peeve regarding coding style
 - If you had to learn one new programming language, which one would it be and why?